MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 Stakeholders can participate in governance without setting up their own Satellite: they can delegate their governance power (i.e. their sMVK) to an existing Satellite.
 The Satellite cannot transfer or spend the delegated sMVK tokens; it can only use the delegated tokens to vote.

-However, if the Satellite behaves maliciously then a portion of those sMVK might be confiscated by the system.
-This incentivizes stakeholders to delegate responsibly and perform due diligence when choosing a Satellite.
-This helps maintain the quality of the price feeds to the system overall.
+However, if the Satellite behaves maliciously then a Satellite may be suspended or banned via Satellite governance super majority.
+This incentivizes stakeholders to delegate responsibly and perform due diligence when choosing a Satellite, as they may not receive rewards if their Satellite ceases operations.
+This accountability also helps maintain the quality of the price feeds to the system overall.

 Running a Satellite and delegating sMVK requires staking the tokens via the *Doorman Module*, as discussed below.

 ### The Decentralized Oracle

 The Mavryk system relies on Satellites to provide accurate and reliable pricing information for its collateral asset classes.
-Mavryk uses a similar consensus mechanism to Liquid Proof of Stake (LPoS), by weighing the data from Satellites using their respective stake in the system.
+Mavryk also uses a similar consensus mechanism to Liquid Proof of Stake (LPoS), by weighing the data from Satellites using their respective stake in the system.

-Satellites are required to stake sMVK to participate in governance and thus are exposed to price volatility.
-Satellites are incentivized to provide correct data, since otherwise, their sMVK bond can lose value in the event of a malicious action or attack.
+Satellites are required to stake MVK to participate in governance and thus are exposed to price volatility.
+Satellites are incentivized to provide correct data, since otherwise, their sMVK stake can lose value in the event of a malicious action or attack.

 *For example, suppose a malicious actor wants to skew the price of a Bitcoin collateral in the Mavryk system so that he can borrow an excessive amount of USDT.
 He purchases MVK, stakes it, and bonds it to set up a malicious Satellite that feeds false pricing data into the system.
-The system will then detect this attempt – thanks to the distribution of Satellites – and penalize the Satellite’s sMVK bond deposit.*
+The system will then detect this attempt – thanks to the distribution of Satellites – and penalize the Satellite network may remove a malicious Satellite with an super majority Satellite vote, banning the address from further Satellite operations.*

 ## MVK and sMVK (Doorman Module)